Ma Ying-jeou: 2007–2008 presidential campaign

 Ma and Siew primarily campaigned on economic and foreign policy issues, including fostering closer relations with mainland China and improving Taiwan's economic situation by increasing cross-strait trade and investment.
 Ma advocated a "6-3-3 plan" of increasing GDP growth to 6 percent annually, reducing unemployment to 3 percent by implementing 12 infrastructure projects totaling US$130 billion, and increasing the GDP per capita to US$30,000.
 He and Siew advocated lowering taxes and addressing wage stagnation, inflation, and economic inequality.
 In foreign policy, Ma advocated "Three Noes": no formal independence, no unification, and no use of force.
 Their DPP opponents were former premiers Frank Hsieh—a pragmatist in dealing with cross-strait relations—and Su Tseng-chang.
 Both Hsieh and Ma were adherents to keeping the status quo between China and Taiwan, with Ma more willing to communicate with Beijing officials.

 On March 22, 2008 (election day), Ma defeated Hsieh in a landslide victory.
 Out of 13,221,609 votes cast (a voter turnout of 76.33 percent), Ma received a clear majority of 7,658,724 votes (58.45 percent) compared to Hsieh's 5,445,239 (41.55 percent), the most votes received by any presidential candidate in Taiwanese history.
 The Ma-Siew ticket flipped multiple traditionally DPP electoral districts, including Kaohsiung City (where Hsieh had been mayor) and Tainan City (near the birthplace of Chen Shui-bian).
 Districts with large Hakka and aboriginal Taiwanese populations showed the highest levels of support for Ma.
 The result of the presidential election marked an end to eight years of DPP control in the presidency, returning it to the KMT.

 Presidency (2008–2016)

-The overwhelming victory in the 2008 presidential election gave Ma political mandate to make changes in Taiwan.
-He was inaugurated as president on May 20, 2008, and sworn into office by Lai In-jaw, the acting head of the Judicial Yuan, with Chow Mei-ching and former president Chen Shui-bian in attendance.
+Ma was inaugurated as president on May 20, 2008, and sworn into office by Lai In-jaw, the acting head of the Judicial Yuan, with former president Chen Shui-bian in attendance.
 Ma's inauguration speech repeated his promises to establish closer economic and diplomatic ties with mainland China without unification.
 That same month, Time magazine listed Ma as one of the 100 most influential people in the world.
 He won another landslide in the KMT chairmanship election in July for a second term as chair, winning with over 90 percent of the vote in July 2009 as the sole candidate.
 He was inaugurated as chairman on October 17, 2009.